maessiglaessig/InkyPi/README.md

 - Open source project allowing you to modify, customize, and create your own plugins
 - Set up scheduled playlists to display different plugins at designated times

-**Plugins**:

-- Image Upload: Upload and display any image from your browser
-- Daily Newspaper/Comic: Show daily comics and front pages of major newspapers from around the world
-- Clock: Customizable clock faces for displaying time
-- AI Image/Text: Generate images and dynamic text from prompts using OpenAI's models
-- Weather: Display current weather conditions and multi-day forecasts with a customizable layout
-- Calendar: Visualize your calendar from Google, Outlook, or Apple Calendar with customizable layouts
+**My Plugins**:

+- AI RSS Summary: Generate a three sentence long AI news summary given certain rss feeds from various news sites (hardcoded prompt for my own application [will fix])
+- Event and exhibits in Zurich: Displays a random cultural event or exhibition in Zurich
+- Movie recommendations: Displays a movie with poster and plot summary from a list of movies the user inputs (WIP: user should be able to give one or two letterboxd usernames and the plugin then creates the list on its own)

-And additional plugins coming soon!
+Additional plugins coming soon!
 For documentation on building custom plugins, see [Building InkyPi Plugins](./docs/building_plugins.md).

 ## Hardware
 **Core Components:**